MobilityDB/MobilityDB-python/README.md

 # MobilityDB-Python
-MobilityDB-Python is a python package that is used as an API to access MobilityDB.
+MobilityDB-Python is a Python package that is used as database adapter to access MobilityDB.
+It supports both the [psycopg2](https://github.com/psycopg/psycopg2) and the [asyncpg](https://github.com/MagicStack/asyncpg) adapters for PostgreSQL and uses the [postgis](https://github.com/tilery/python-postgis) adapter for PostGIS.

 Install
 ------------